IanFletcher1Spatial/strigo-lab-exercises/5-add-a-writer/exercise.md

 4\.
 Connect the Writer Feature Type\
 Once the Addresses writer feature type has been added to the canvas, it needs to be connected to the workflow.
 Click on the output port of the AttributeManager transformer drag to connect to the writer feature type input port.\
 ![ConnectedWriter.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7m&feoid=00N30000006n8wU&refid=0EM4Q0000028bXl)

-5\.
-Continue to Next Article\
-If you are continuing to the [next article](https://community.safe.com/s/article/getting-started-with-fme-desktop-write-data), please leave your workspace open.